SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/index.rst

 * :ref:`tides-repo`
 * :ref:`tracers-repo`

-They can be found in the `SalishSeaCast organization`_ collection of repos on GitHub (preferred) or the `SalishSea-MEOPAR NEMO Model Runs`_ collection of repos on Bitbucket (being migrated to GitHub in spring 2020).
+They can be found in the `SalishSeaCast organization`_ collection of repos on GitHub.

 .. _SalishSeaCast organization: https://github.com/SalishSeaCast
-.. _SalishSea-MEOPAR NEMO Model Runs: https://bitbucket.org/account/user/salishsea/projects/SSM_NEMO_RUNS

 If you have set up SSH key authentication on GitHub and Bitbucket, you can clone the :ref:`grid-repo`,